DraftKings NBA: Saturday Cheat Sheet

 Stephen Curry, GSW (foot): OUT

-In Curry's ongoing absence, the red-hot Jordan Poole will draw another start at point guard.
+Jordan Poole will draw another start at point guard in Curry's ongoing absence.

+In Fox's continuing absence, Davion Mitchell will continue starting at point guard.

 Other notable injuries: